-Sarah Simko is a second year Doctoral student in Organ Performance at the University of Michigan.
-Ms. Simko studies with Professor James Kibbie.
-She is the Adjunct Faculty Instructor at Madonna University.
-She completed her Masters in Music with Professor Kola Owolabi, also at the University of Michigan.
+Dr. Sarah Simko is the Associate Organist and Communications Coordinator at the Cathedral Church of St. Paul, in Detroit Michigan.
+She is the Adjunct Faculty Instructor of Organ at Madonna University.
+A recent graduate of the University of Michigan, Dr. Simko completed her studies with Dr. James Kibbie and Dr. Kola Owolabi.
 She received her Bachelors degree from the Eastman School of Music, with Professors Nathan Laube, Edoardo Bellotti, William Porter and Hans Davidsson.

-Currently at the University of Michigan, Ms. Simko serves as a Research Assistant for a team headed by Dr. Kibbie and Dr. Daniel Forger from the Department of Mathematics.
-This collaborative project focuses on how the brain processes music, through detailed study of the Johann Sebastian Bach’s Six Sonatas (BWV 525-530).
-Recorded rehearsals and performances of the Sonatas are processed using big data analysis techniques.
-In conjunction with this work, Ms. Simko has given coaching sessions on these Sonatas.
-This project will conclude in Summer, 2019.
+During her time at the University of Michigan, Dr. Simko served as a Research Assistant for a team headed by Dr. Kibbie and Dr. Daniel Forger from the Department of Mathematics.
+This collaborative project focused on how the brain processes music, through detailed study of the Johann Sebastian Bach’s Six Sonatas (BWV 525-530).
+Recorded rehearsals and performances of the Sonatas were processed using big data analysis techniques.
+In conjunction with this work, Dr. Simko has given coaching sessions on these Sonatas.
+This project concluded in Summer, 2019.

 Dr. Simko is a member of both the Diapason magazine’s “Top 20 under 30,” Class of 2017; and the Oakland County Executive’s Elite 40 under 40, Class of 2018.
 She received First Prize in the Schoenstein Competition in the Art of Organ Accompaniment (2017), hosted by the University of Michigan, at First Presbyterian Church of Ann Arbor.